A topic from the subject of Safety Protocols in Chemistry.

 6. Turn off the Bunsen burner when not in use.

-8. Dispose of chemicals properly according to your lab's protocol.
+8. Dispose of chemicals properly according to your lab's protocol and local regulations.

 Significance: